albertgoncalves/hello_nix/hs/README.md

 ```

 ---
-With that, simply say:
+With that out of the way:
 ```bash
 $ nix-shell
 ```

 ---
-If everything went according to plan, we can evaluate scripts at runtime:
+If everything went according to plan, we can evaluate code at runtime:
 ```bash
 $ runhaskell hello_nix.hs
 0.49725085